usnistgov/REFPROP-docs/index.md

 The absolute values of enthalpy, entropy, and energy at a single state point are meaningless.&nbsp; It is only the difference between two different state points that matter.&nbsp; Thus, the value for a single state point can be set to any arbitrary value.&nbsp; Many handbooks set the arbitrary state point so that the values of these properties are positive for most liquid or gas states.&nbsp; The user can change the values of the arbitrary state points by going to the _Options/Reference State_ menu.&nbsp;

-For mixtures, there are additional options that can be set to affect the manner in which these properties are calculated.&nbsp; The preset values sent out with Refprop 7.0 are different between the graphical interface and the Excel file.&nbsp; In the _Options/Reference State_ menu, there are two choices at the bottom of the menu on the far right.&nbsp; By changing this option, the two programs will then return the same values.&nbsp; This option can be permanently saved in the graphical interface by selecting _Options/Save Options_, and the saving the options under the file name defaults.prf.&nbsp; To change the default in the Excel file, press Alt-F11 to bring up the VB code.&nbsp; If the code does not appear, make sure the project explorer is visible (_View/Project Explorer_), and then click on modules and then on module1.&nbsp; Search for the call to SETREF, and change the second input from 2&amp; to 1&amp;.&nbsp; More information on this can be found in your Refprop\Fortran directory in the file SETUP.FOR under the SETREF subroutine.
+For mixtures, there are additional options that can be set to affect the manner in which these properties are calculated.&nbsp; In the _Options/Reference State_ menu, there are two choices at the bottom of the menu on the far right.&nbsp; By changing this option, the two programs will then return the same values.&nbsp; This option can be permanently saved in the graphical interface by selecting _Options/Save Options_, and the saving the options under the file name defaults.prf.&nbsp; To change the default in the Excel file, press Alt-F11 to bring up the VB code.&nbsp; If the code does not appear, make sure the project explorer is visible (_View/Project Explorer_), and then click on modules and then on module1.&nbsp; Search for the call to SETREF, and change the second input from 2&amp; to 1&amp;.&nbsp; More information on this can be found in your Refprop\Fortran directory in the file SETUP.FOR under the SETREF subroutine.

 To permanently change the default setting for a pure fluid, edit the fluid file and look at the 14<sup>th</sup> line of the file, which will appear similar to this:
 ```